SioKCronin/bikesupply/README.md

 # Bike Supply

-Bike Supply is a Bayesian predictive model of bike sharing supply-demand dynamics.
+Bike Supply is a collection of predictive models of bike sharing supply-demand dynamics.

 ## Goal